 FIU also has various other locations which include the Engineering Center, near MMC; the FIU at I-75 in Miramar; the business center in Downtown Brickell; and the Miami Beach Urban Studios (MBUS) on South Beach.
-For students seeking to learn abroad, the Marriot Tianjin China Program teaches hospitality and tourism management from a center in one of China's largest cities.
+For students seeking to learn abroad, the Marriott Tianjin China Program teaches hospitality and tourism management from a center in one of China's largest cities.

 In addition to our campuses, FIU operates vital research and cultural centers in South Florida such as the Aquarius underseas research program, The Jewish Museum of Florida-FIU and the Wolfsonian FIU art and history museum in Miami Beach.